Team Information

 - Cannot handle the ball on a pass back from their teammate but may use their feet.

-- May throw or kick the ball directly over the half-way line.
+- May throw or kick the ball directly over the half-way line, however NO PUNTING of the ball at any point.

 - May score directly with their feet during the run of play.